Mallick17/AWS-Analytics/README.md

 * ZooKeeper is no longer needed.
 * Kafka manages its own metadata internally.

+---

 ## Configurations and Parameters of Kafka

-### Comprehensive Kafka Configuration Reference
+### Comprehensive Kafka Configuration

-Below is a merged, clean, structured, and table-driven Kafka Configuration Reference, combining the details from our previous discussion with the additional sections provided (e.g., expanded replication, retention, security, controller configs, and more).
 This creates a near-complete "encyclopedia" covering ~95% of real-world Kafka configs (based on Apache Kafka 4.1.0 as of November 2025).
-I've ensured all parameter meanings are explained in simple, understandable terms—focusing on what they do, why they matter, and how they help with aspects like scalability, fault tolerance, throughput, and performance.
+I've ensured all parameter for scalability, fault tolerance, throughput, and performance.

 Configurations are grouped by category for clarity.
 Each table includes:
 - **Parameter**: The config key.